frc-5160-the-chargers/5160-docs/docs/software/basic-knowledge/kmeasure.md

 In Kmeasure, all values are templated off of the ```Quantity<D: Dimension>``` class.

 This class has only one property: 'siValue', which is the base value of the quantity in the International System of Unit's designated base unit for the class.

-Due to being inline value classes, ```Quantity<D>```'s are represented as Double's as much as possible; this significantly reduces runtime overhead.

 The Dimension type represents a generic unit/dimension, and is used to distinguish between different ```Quantity```'s.
 It is represented using 4 components: Mass(M), Length(L), Time(T) and Current(I).
 For instance:
 ```